ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 | Use Case Owner              | Isabelle Steinhauser              | isabelle.steinhauser@hpe.com              |
 | PCAI Deployment Owner       | Isabelle Steinhauser              | isabelle.steinhauser@hpe.com              |

+## Abstract

+This demo shows how a NL to SQL use case can be implemented levaraging HPE PCAIs capbalities to connect a datasource, deploy a model, Presto MCP server and build a Dashboard while using a manufactruing example dataset.

 #### This repository contains steps for deployment of an NLtoSQL use case leveraging MCP in the example of manufacturing industry on AIE software on a PCAI System.
 The demo can be easily adapted for another industry by swapping the dataset.

 ## **Demo overview video**